 The NRCS policy on floodplain management reflects the requirements of Executive Order 11988 that decisions by federal agencies must recognize that floodplains have unique and significant public values (NRCS Regulation 7 CFR 650.25).
 In Karnes County, Escondido Creek floodplains are regulated by each respective community or Karnes County, if the floodplain is not located in an incorporated area.
 The responsibility of preparing flood hazard mapping to FEMA standards is managed by the San Antonio River Authority, which is a FEMA Cooperating Technical Partner (CTP).
 The San Antonio River Authority is also a FEMA Letter of Map Change (LOMC) review delegate, indicating their authority to review and approve FEMA flood hazard map changes submitted by the local communities under their jurisdiction.
-The presence of FRS No. 1 on Panther Creek regulates flood flows below FRS No. 1 through the existing 12-inch principal spillway conduit during routine storm events.
-At the 4% AEP and greater storm events, the existing auxiliary spillway engages and releases additional but delayed flood flows into downstream Panther Creek.
+The presence of FRS No. 4 on Doe Branch regulates flood flows below FRS No. 4 through the existing 28-inch principal spillway conduit during routine storm events.
+At the 2% AEP and greater storm events, the existing auxiliary spillway engages and releases additional but delayed flood flows into downstream Doe Branch.

 A review of the effective Federal Emergency Management Agency (FEMA) flood insurance maps for the project area (Map 48255C0375C eff.
-10/19/2010) indicate the presence of a 1% flood zone (Zone A) located within the backwater area of and immediately downstream of FRS No. 1 on Panther Creek.
-Further downstream below FRS No. 13 and after confluence of Panther Creek and Escondido Creek within the City of Kenedy, the FEMA flood insurance map (Map 48255C0380C eff.
+10/19/2010) indicate the presence of a 1% flood zone (Zone A) located within the backwater area of and immediately downstream of FRS No. 4 on Doe Branch and approximately 1.25 miles along Escondido Creek.
+Further downstream on Escondido Creek within the City of Kenedy, the FEMA flood insurance map (Map 48255C0380C eff.
 10/19/2010) designates the 1% flood zone as both Zone A and Zone AE.
 Downstream of the City of Kenedy and to the confluence of the San Antonio River, the FEMA flood insurance map (Map 48255C0400C eff.
 10/19/2010) designates the 1% flood zone as Zone A. The flood zones for the analysis area are shown on Figure C-4.
 There are seven structures in the effective FEMA regulatory floodplain within the modeling extent.

 A flood hazard remapping update was in progress via the Draft Karnes County Flood Protection Plan (Doucet 2023) at the time of this Supplemental Plan-EA preparation.
 These models were used for this study with permission from the San Antonio River Authority.
-Adjustments to model parameters for alignment with NRCS design procedures in the vicinity of the three concurrent planning studies for FRS No. 1, FRS No. 4, and FRS No. 12 were incorporated to assess the current flood risk for Panther Creek and Escondido Creek.
-According to the 1% AEP existing condition modeling conducted for this plan (Appendix C, Figure C-7), there are 133 structures including residential and commercial structures at risk of flooding in the modeled 1% AEP, 24-hour storm event within the same upstream and downstream extents as the current effective floodplain.
-Only 65 of these 133 structures are flooded above the first floor elevation (FFE).
-This floodplain includes both Panther Creek and Escondido Creek, extending to the confluence of the San Antonio River.
+Adjustments to model parameters for alignment with NRCS design procedures in the vicinity of the three concurrent planning studies for FRS No. 1, FRS No. 4, and FRS No. 12 were incorporated to assess the current flood risk for Doe Branch and Escondido Creek.
+According to the 1% AEP existing condition modeling conducted for this plan (Appendix C, Figure C-6), there are 133 structures including residential and commercial structures at risk of flooding in the modeled 1% AEP, 24-hour storm event within the same upstream and downstream extents as the current effective floodplain.
+Only 65 of these 133 structures are flooded above the FFE.

+This floodplain includes both Doe Branch and Escondido Creek, extending to the confluence of the San Antonio River.
 The large difference in the number of structures between the current hydraulic models and the effective FEMA floodplain is primarily due to the updated NOAA Atlas 14 rainfall (NOAA, 2018) versus the lower rainfall used in development of the regulatory floodplain and also a result of the improved definition of the LiDAR terrain used for this planning modeling compared to the older terrain data used to develop the regulatory floodplain.
+All frequency storm modeling results presented in the Supplemental Plan-EA were based upon this newer model with Atlas 14 rainfall.